learn-co-students/oo-student-scraper-v-000/README.md

 Don't worry!
 We've very cleverly solved this problem for the purposes of this project.
 We've stored a copy of your student site *inside a subdirectory in this project*.
 The copy is being maintained only for the purposes of this project, so we don't have to worry about things like the styling changing or the code breaking and affecting our scraper code.

-To locally view the stored web page, simply type the following into your terminal: `open fixtures/student-site/index.html`
+To locally view the stored web page, simply type the following into your terminal: ` `

 **Important if you're using the Learn IDE:** If you're using the Learn IDE you'll have to run a server to view the site.
 You can do this by typing `httpserver &` to run the server in the background (make sure you know how to switch this job back to the foreground so you can close the server later with `ctrl + c`).
 Enter the IP address this command outputs into your web browser.
 Then navigate to the fixtures folder, and then the student-site folder and the page should come up!
 For more information on background jobs in bash, take a look at this readme: https://github.com/learn-co-curriculum/bash-background-jobs/